 A demonym for Mount Vernon is Mount Vernonite.

-For example: My nephew had to move because of his job, yet he still thinks of himself as a Mount Vernonite.
+For example: My nephew has moved to the other side of the state, yet he still thinks of himself as a Mount Vernonite.

 - FIPS Codes

 - In the past, the federal government created a set of codes that are used to uniquely identify States, Counties and Populated Places (such as a town like Mount Vernon).
 These codes form the Federal Information Processing Standard. (specifically FIPS Document 55-3).

 The State Code consists of two digits, the County Code consists of three digits and the Place Code consists of five digits.
 The County and Place Codes must be used together with the State Code to be truly unique.

 For example, the following codes apply to the town of Mount Vernon:

 - State / County Code: 01 / 049 (DeKalb County)

 - State / Place Code: 01 / 52560

 The FIPS Codes have been replaced by an ANSI standard and the GNIS Feature ID.
 Although obsolete, the FIPS Codes are still in use by some organizations.

 For more information about the FIPS Codes, please visit our Misc Page for Mount Vernon.